aerospike/aerospike-client-python/doc/query.rst

         :param tuple predicate: the :class:`tuple` produced by either :meth:`~aerospike.predicates.equals` or :meth:`~aerospike.predicates.between`.
         :param list ctx: the :class:`list` produced by one of the :mod:`aerospike_helpers.cdt_ctx` methods.

+    .. method:: where_with_expr(expr, predicate)

+        Add an expression *predicate* to the query.
+Predicate must not have a bin name set.

+        You can only assign at most one predicate to the query.

+        :param expr: Compiled aerospike expressions produced from :ref:`aerospike_operation_helpers.expressions`.
+        :param tuple predicate: the :class:`tuple` produced from :mod:`aerospike.predicates`

+    .. method:: where_with_index_name(index_name, predicate)

+        Add an index name *predicate* to the query.
+Predicate must not have a bin name set.

+        You can only assign at most one predicate to the query.

+        :param index_name str: The name of the index.
+        :param tuple predicate: the :class:`tuple` produced from :mod:`aerospike.predicates`

     .. method:: results([,policy [, options]]) -> list of (key, meta, bins)

         Buffer the records resulting from the query, and return them as a \